 The Algarve Region

-THE REGION OF SUNSHINE
+THE REALM OF SUNSHINE

 The Algarve is the beautiful southern coastline of Portugal with breathtaking cliffs, golden beaches and the best climate in Europe.

 The Algarve has mild winters and long hot summers, with the height of the tourism from July through August.
 This is when the beaches are full, and hotels are sold out.
-However spring and autumn are very pleasant seasons here, with the perfect weather to do a hiking or cycling tour, and discover cliffs with endless Atlantic views and enjoy the delicious Mediterranean gastronomy.
+However, spring and autumn are very pleasant seasons here, with the perfect weather to do a hiking or cycling tour, and discover cliffs with endless Atlantic views and enjoy the delicious Mediterranean gastronomy.
 It is a region blessed with stunning beaches, picturesque fishing towns and a glorious climate, all of which combine to create the perfect holiday destination.
 The Algarve is wonderfully varied, able to appeal to a wide range of hikers.
 Visit Ponta da Piedade and discover fantastic landscapes of cliffs and rocks or Cape São Vicente in Sagres, the south-westernmost point of Continental Europe.
 Pass by small villages in a journey that takes you to the heart of the Algarve.